UPPMAX/install-methods/bioinfo/cactus/cactus-1.3.0_install-README.md

     # (4) the port you will use for communication between the nodes
     1: /proj/staff/douglas/mesos-controller
     2: /proj/staff/douglas/mesos-agent
-    3: $HOSTNAME after ssh-ing into the node you've chosen for the mesos controller
+    3: $HOSTNAME after ssh-ing into the node you have chosen for the mesos controller
     4: 5050

     # Start Mesos